Getting around the dscout researcher platform

 Read more about Express Missions here.

-Within a Diary mission, use the Entries page to see scouts' submitted data.
+Within a Diary mission, use the Setup tab to build your mission, the Entries page to see participants' submitted data, and the Manage page to manage your participants.

 Browse entries in Grid view